 MEDICAL AND WELFARE PROVISIONS

 If you have any medication that needs to be kept cool, we have fridges available for you to use in the medical tent and also in the access campsite office.
 The medical tent is open 24 hours a day however the campsite office is only open during the daytime.

 The medical tent is located in the Magic Meadow field.

 If you would like to bring an Assistance Dog to the festival, please contact us directly first.
-We will request evidence in order for you to do so (this will usually be either be the Dogs’ ID book or evidence of the dog’s training as an Assistance Dog from an ADUK certified organisation).
+We will usually request proof that the dog is registered with an organisation that is a member of Assistance Dogs UK.

 We would like to advise all customers that flicker, laser, strobe and other lighting effects may be in use at the festival site.